Skip to main content

 • Arginase (ARG1)

-Other Causes
+Other reasons

 What are the symptoms of Hyperammonemia?

-Common mild symptoms in children and adults
+Mild symptoms common to children and adults

 • Nausea and vomiting

-• Abdominal pain
+• Stomach pain

-• Headache
+• Headache (headache)

 • Behavioral changes

-Additional mild symptoms specific to children
+Additional mild symptoms that only affect children

 • Failure to thrive